henrymoss/henrymoss.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD candidate at Lancaster University under the supervision of Prof. David Leslie and Dr. Paul Rayson.
-My thesis develops information-theoretical Bayesian Optimisation for applications inspired by natural language processing.

-I leverage information-theoretic arguments to provide efficient and reliable optimisation for problems inspired by science and for hyper-parameter tuning tasks.
-My favorite application area is natural language processing (NLP), where state-of-the-art systems pose particularly interesting tuning problems, as they can take days (if not weeks!) to train.
-I have applied Bayesian optimisation to real machine learning systems, including Amazon Alexa's text-to-speech pipeline, as detailed in publications at various Natural Language Processing conferences.
+I am a Senior Machine Learning Researcher at Secondmind (formerly PROWLER.io).
+I leverage information-theoretic arguments to provide efficient and reliable Bayesian optimisation for problems inspired by science and the automotive industry.

+During my PhD, I developed information-theoretical Bayesian Optimisation routines for real-world problems, including batch, multi-fidelity and discrete structure design.
+My primary applications were natural language processing, genomics and molecular search.
+In addition, I have applied Bayesian optimisation to real machine learning systems, including Amazon Alexa's text-to-speech pipeline, as detailed in publications at various Natural Language Processing conferences.
-Recently, I have been developing BO for discrete structures, such as sequences, strings and trees, with a particular focus on applications in genomic and molecule design.

 Primary Research Interests
 ======